pandas-dev/pandas/doc/source/dsintro.rst

 Series is ndarray-like
 ~~~~~~~~~~~~~~~~~~~~~~

-As a subclass of ndarray, Series is a valid argument to most NumPy functions
+``Series`` acts very similary to a ``ndarray``, and is a valid argument to most NumPy functions.
-and behaves similarly to a NumPy array.
-However, things like slicing also slice
+However, things like slicing also slice the index.
-the index.

 .. ipython :: python